TosbackCgusBridge-Bot/CGUs-versions/ASKfm/Privacy Policy.md

 Please note that in some countries we may be permitted to charge a fee specified by law for providing you with copies of personal information we may hold about you.

-Contact us If you have any question about our privacy practices for Ask Jeeves (whose personal data is controlled by IAC Search and Media Europe Limited) or the Search Application Services provided by APN, LLC and Mindspark Interactive Network, Inc (whose personal data is controlled by those respective entities), or if you would like to review or update the personal information we have collected about you, you can contact us via e-mail at _privacy@ask.com_ or writing to our Privacy Officer at:
+Contact us If you have any question about our privacy practices for Ask Jeeves (whose personal data is controlled by IAC Search and Media Europe Limited) or the Search Application Services provided by APN, LLC and Mindspark Interactive Network, Inc (whose personal data is controlled by those respective entities), or if you would like to review or update the personal information we have collected about you, you can contact us via e-mail by clicking here or writing to our Privacy Officer at:

 Ask
 Attn: Privacy Officer
 Unit 1, College Business &.
 Technology Park, Blanchardstown North Road,
 Dublin 15, Ireland

-About - Privacy - AskEraser - Popular Questions - AskGardening - About P.G.
-Wodehouse ©2013 IAC Search &.
+About - Privacy - AskEraser - Popular Questions - About P.G.
+Wodehouse ©2014 IAC Search &.
 Media